daniel-gnad.jpg

 69120 Heidelberg

-+49 6221 54 14365
++49 6221 54 14137

 I am lecturer at the Institute of Computer Science at Heidelberg University and assistant professor at Linköping University.

 I did my studies in Computer Science at Saarland University.
 After finishing my MSc. degree, I stayed on as a PhD student in the group of Prof. Jörg Hoffmann.
 In 2022, I joined the Machine Reasoning Lab at Linköping University as a postdoctoral researcher, where I became assistant professor in 2023.
 In June 2025 I obtained my docent qualification (Swedish Habilitation) at Linköping University.
 Since May 2025 I am lecturer in Heidelberg and part-time in Linköping.
+In October 2025 I obtained my Habilitation in Computer Science at Heidelberg University.

 My research interests are in the fields of artificial intelligence planning and model checking.
 More concretely, I am working on techniques that exploit the problem structure to find solutions more effectively.
 Methods I developed include compact state space representations like decoupled search and novel domain-independent heuristics for classical and numeric planning.
 Further more, I am interested in the computational complexity of planning formalisms, the grounding process that most planning systems perform as preprocessing, and in general combinations of symbolic planning algorithms and machine learning.